CipherSecurityLab/CipherMQ/README.md

 - **Sender** (`Sender.py`): A Python script that encrypts and sends messages to the server in batches, with retry logic for guaranteed delivery of all queued messages.
 - **Receiver** (`Receiver.py`): A Python script that receives, decrypts, deduplicates, and stores messages with acknowledgment retries.

+You can see some benchmarks regarding CipherMQ at [benchmark_report](Benchmarks/benchmark_report.md).
 Initial architecture of CipherMQ is as follows:

 <p align="center">
 <img src="./docs/diagrams/Diagram.png">